DasHomi/preventer/README.md

 - Compatible with most servers
   - Preventer is 100% client-side
 - Fabric only (for now)
-  - Forge support may be added in the future if it's doable in a reasonable amount of time
+  - Forge support may be added in the future.

 ## Dependencies
 **Required:**